Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Introduction

 The remainder of this paper is organized as follows.
-Section II reviews the basic concept of the Retinex theory, the edge prior, and some preliminaries for the proposed algorithm.
+Section II reviews the basic concept of the edge regularizer and some preliminaries for the proposed algorithm.
 The proposed edge extraction, image enhancement model, and algorithm are displayed in Section III.
 In Section IV, the convergence properties of the proposed algorithm are established.
 Experimental results on different datasets are in Section V. Finally, the conclusions follow in Section VI.